lucs20/Documentation-templates/README.md

-# Instruction for readme or contribution description
+# Instruction for integration of readme file or contribution description file

 Instructions how to integrate the template to your repository.